INTRODUCTION

 Level 3: Behaviours

 Level 3 behaviours are considered the most serious violations.
-These behaviours endanger the immediate health, safety and personal well being of the pupils and staff of the school.
+These behaviours endanger the immediate health, safety and personal well-being of the pupils and staff of the school.
 They represent a direct threat to the orderly operation of the school environment.
 Situations, which include illegal activity, may result in contact with the Garda Síochána after parental involvement.

 Listed below are some examples of the types of behaviour that are included in Level 3.
 Please note that the list is not exhaustive.

-- Repeated or serious instances of Level 2 behaviour which have not been modified by intervention Setting fires
+- Repeated or serious instances of Level 2 behaviour which have not been modified by intervention

 - Intentional possession or use of weapons